fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------

-## Set Equivalence Theory [SET] overlays
+## **Advanced Users:** Set Equivalence Theory [SET] overlays

-The key-pad numbers 1..9 on a typical keyboard now toggle 8 distinct geometric overlays, each with the property that the numeral-sets contained in each of the 2 colored regions are equal.
+Assuming no cell is selected, the **key-pad** numbers 1..9 on a typical keyboard now toggle 9 pre-defined geometric overlays, each with the property that the numeral-sets contained in each of the 2 colored regions are equal.
 This knowledge can occasionally [but rarely] help to solve a sudoku.

-EG: overlay #1 helps to solve ~/puzzles/extreme/wheel.txt without resorting to KeyCell or guessing.
+EG: overlay #1 helps to solve ~/puzzles/extreme/setWheel.txt without resorting to KeyCell or guessing.

+**New [somewhat awkward] trial method for defining custom overlays:**

+Newly added, custom-designed overlays are now possible using the O-key/o-key...
+Use the upper-case "O" key initiate definition of blue-rows in the set using digits 1..9.
+Type a zero to end defining rows and proceed to defining columns the same way, ending with a zero.
+Then, the lower-case "o" will toggle the display of the 2 colored sets MINUS their intersection.
+Note that if the number of rows and columns differ, then the 2 sets differ by some multiple of the set {1..9}.

+EG: in the above example, predefined overlay #1 could be approximated by the key sequence:
+O  14569023780

+where, in this case, the central blue box needs to be omitted before the pink and blue sets match, because there are 5 rows but only 4 columns.
+You can use the (equal)-key to "subtract" each of the 9 cells in the central box.
+(if you accidently delete the wrong cell, restore it with [plus]-key) At this point, the pink & blue sets contain the same digits.

 ## Build Requirements: